Setting up Google reCAPTCHA with server side verification using Vue.JS and Python

 To do this, head over to the reCAPTCHA homepage

-• Click on Admin Console on the navigation bar, This should now take you to the setup page where you need to provide basic information as to where and how you want to use reCAPTCHA, these information includes your domain name, the reCAPTCHA version(I'd be working with version 2) and type(I'd be using the invisible reCAPTCHA) and then most of all, you'd need to agree to the terms of service.
-Once you're done:
+on the navigation bar, This should now take you to the setup page where you need to provide basic information as to where and how you want to use reCAPTCHA, these information includes your domain name, the reCAPTCHA version(I'd be working with version 2) and type(I'd be using the invisible reCAPTCHA) and then most of all, you'd need to agree to the terms of service.
+Once you're done: - Go ahead and click on

 If everything goes well, you should now be on a new page showing you your SITE KEY and SECRET KEY.
 Copy these somewhere as you'd need it soon to be able to make calls to the reCAPTCHA service APIs.